pupilfirst/pupilfirst/docs/curriculum_editor.md

 ?> **For all the non-gamers out there:** The phrase _level up_, is borrowed from the world of gaming.
 Roughly, it means _to progress to the next level_ - an activity that is common in modern role-playing games where one's character advances to the next level of development.

 To create a new level, click the _Create Level_ button next to the level selector, and to edit a level's name, click the _edit icon_ next to the selected level.
+Levels have one additional property: a date to _Unlock level on_.
+If set, the _content_ of the level is hidden from the student until that date.

+?> **What purpose does a level's _unlock date_ serve?**\
+Locked levels are still _visible_ to a student, but it's content (targets) are not.
+This can be used to communicate to the student about the _path_ they're expected to follow, but to deliberately hide the exact content they'll get access to.
+For example, this can be useful if the content for a level is still a work-in-progress, but the overall organization of the course is fixed.

 ## What's a target group?